AlexzandriaBennett/BetterBeFinished/README.md

 Welcome to the to do list!

-This is a demo project that I am working on to showcase my skills, that I have learned over the last few months.
+This is a demo project that I am working on to showcase my skills that I have learned over the last few months.

-In this demo project, I plan to include the following topics of technology.
+In this demo project I plan to include the following topics:

-1. C Sharp Knowledge
+1. C#/.NET Knowledge

-2. Tools - GitHub, Visual Studio Purple, Visual Studio Code.
-Git commands.
-Just how to use a computer.
+2. Tools - GitHub, Visual Studio, VS Code, and Git commands.

-3. Unit Testing. inheritance.
+3. Unit Testing.
+Inheritance.
 Base classes.
 Derived classes.
 Implementations of Inheritance.
 IResponses

 4. HTML, CSS and JS => React JS client app